 - Pre-training Review (PTR)

-- Literacy and numeracy (LN) assessment to determine suitability for admission and identify support needs.
+- Literacy and numeracy (LN) assessment to determine suitability for admission.

 You may be able to complete your qualification sooner through formal recognition of your existing skills.
 This is known as Recognition of Prior Learning (RPL).